Updated: Oct 16, 2022

 6. BPD often has additional mental conditions

-People who have a borderline personality disorder are more prone to suffer from other mental conditions.
+People who have borderline personality disorder are more prone to suffer from other mental conditions.
 Addictions, eating disorders, body image issues, and anxiety are common concerns for someone with BPD.
 They are also more likely than those with bipolar disorder to have experienced childhood trauma.

 7. Bipolar disorder has Manic episodes